 SP_event()handlers are no longer allowed to run when the SICStus runtime calls Prolog code in contexts where their result, e.g. failure or exception, cannot be propagated to the caller.
 This could potentially lead to timeouts and other asynchronous events being ignored.

-open/4fails to open a file for writing, it will now generate a
+open/4fails to open a file for writing, then it will now generate a

 permission_error, as prescribed by the ISO Prolog standard.
 It used to raise a system error.